Water Quality Blog

 A 2010 meta-analysis linked chlorinated water to a 35% increased bladder cancer risk.
 CT's surface-water systems produce THMs and HAAs you should filter out.

-Killingworth PFAS from Its Own Fire Department
+Killingworth PFAS: Its Own Fire Department

 CT DPH has mapped nearly 700 PFAS-contaminated sites statewide.
 In Killingworth, AFFF foam from the volunteer fire department contaminated the town's own wells.